cgilbu/docs/ubuntu-web-server.md

 # Configure CORS for Cross-Origin Requests

 Necessary if domain.com is requesting stuff from other domains like api.domain.com.
+This should go in .htaccess (instead of the site config) if the CORS is project specific.

 `sudo nano /etc/apache2/sites-available/domain.com-le-ssl.conf`